New later hours on Wednesdays: We will be opening later and closing later on Wednesdays.

 Cure Allergy Clinic provides a holistic approach to address food allergies.
 They tailor your treatment to your precise allergen or allergens, providing sublingual (under your tongue) allergy drops to reduce life-threatening reactions, such as anaphylaxis.
 At times, they may recommend removing the food item from your diet and then reintroducing it later.

 In addition to sublingual immunotherapy for food allergies, Cure Allergy Clinic offers oral immunotherapy (OIT) as well.
 During oral immunotherapy treatments, you're fed an increasing amount of a food that you’re allergic to, gradually over time.
 This helps to increase your body’s ability to tolerate the allergen and reduce your risk of experiencing anaphylaxis.
+OTI is usually reserved for those patients that completed our Sublingual immunotherapy for a few years, in order to limit reactions during treatment.

 Cure Allergy Clinic also diagnoses and treats food sensitivities.
 For high-quality care for food allergies, particularly unusual food allergies, rely on the board-certified expertise of Cure Allergy Clinic.
 Call the office or request your consultation online today.